Udarthegreat/My-ideas/UI_bits.md

     grid-area: 1 / 3 / 2 / 4;
 }
 ```
-`image_area` defines the area that the image representing the page you are going to takes up in the css grid
+`image_area` defines the area that the image representing the page you are going to takes up in the CSS grid
 ```CSS
 .image_area { grid-area: 2 / 2 / 4 / 4; background-color: rgba(255, 0, 0, 0.514);}
 ```